What Are The Best Tom Brady Rookie Cards?

 At the time of release, the 2000 Playoff Momentum Tom Brady rookie card was considered a more high-end, premium product.

-The hobby has changed a lot since, but the etched foil design of the card gave it a big appeal, plus it was limited to only 750 copies, so it’s very much one of the more valuable Brady rookies today.
+The hobby has changed a lot since, but the etched foil design of the card gave it a big appeal, plus it’s limited to only 750 copies, so it’s very much one of the more valuable Brady rookies today.

 2000 Bowman Chrome Tom Brady #236